Dhanaulti: My Weekend Haven.

 Himachal Pradesh: too much crowd

 I wanted to go somewhere untouched and less commercial.
-Few places came to my mind:
+A few places came to my mind:

 - Haridwar: religious abode.